watertap-org/watertap/docs/how_to_guides/how_to_use_watertap_costing.rst

     solver = get_solver()

 The :ref:`WaterTAP costing package<watertap_costing>` can be added to any WaterTAP flowsheet but is not required to run a WaterTAP model.
-For this How-To, we will build a flowsheet with:
+For this How-To, we will build a flowsheet with these units in the following order:

 - Feed block
 - Pump 1